varvet/pundit/README.md

 In Rails 4 (or Rails 3.2 with the [strong_parameters](https://github.com/rails/strong_parameters) gem), mass-assignment protection is handled in the controller.
 Pundit helps you permit different users to set different attributes.
+Don't forget to provide your policy an instance of object or a class so correct permissions could be loaded.

 ```ruby
 # app/policies/post_policy.rb